MicrosoftDocs/memdocs/memdocs/intune/copilot/copilot-intune-faq.md

 `You don't have permission to access this feature.
 Reach out to your IT administrator for help.`

 If you want access to Copilot in Intune, then contact the Copilot for Security workspace owner in your organization.
+If you want access to all your Intune data, then contact your Intune administrator.

 ### Can I use Copilot for Security if I'm not an Intune admin, and vice versa?